-At St Mark’s we have been running Family SEAL since 2010 for our Year 3 families.
+At St Mark’s we have been running Family SEAL since 2010.
 The children really enjoy members of their family coming into school and taking part in a range of activities for six weeks with them.

-This year, as there was an extremely high percentage of families with older siblings that had already participated in our Family SEAL, we changed the majority of the activities so it would be new to everyone.
-Therefore we decided to focus on our School Values and each week had an activity themed around one of the Values to help the children increase their knowledge and understanding of them.
+Our focus is on our School Values and each week had an activity themed around one of the Values to help the children increase their knowledge and understanding of them.
 The feedback from children and family members was very positive and there was a 95% attendance from families across all the weeks.

-At the end of the six weeks, the families kindly completed an evaluation form, some of the comments included;
+At the end of the five weeks, the families kindly completed an evaluation form, some of the comments included;

 - ‘Family SEAL has highlighted the importance of how school and home can work together to help and support the children.’